influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 ### index-version = inmem

 The type of shard index to use for new shards.
-The default is an in-memory index that is recreated at startup.
+The default (`inmem`) is to use an in-memory index that is recreated at startup.
-A value of tsi1 will use a disk based index that supports higher cardinality datasets.
+A value of `tsi1` will use a disk-based index that supports higher cardinality datasets.

 Environment variable: `INFLUXDB_DATA_INDEX_VERSION`